-- At New Hartley we recognise that parents know their children best.
+- At New Hartley we highly value the contribution of parents.
 Parents are always welcome to discuss their child and their views are respected and their concerns are taken into consideration at all stages of the SEN procedure.
-We like to think of communication as been most effective when it is H.O.T. that's honest, open and two-way. - All parents and for carers are invited to meet with their child's class teachers at two formal parents evenings during the year as well as receiving an annual report. - Parents of children identified as having SEN are invited to a consultation at key points throughout the year, at which their child's progress, learning plans detailing the additional support, interventions and targets are discussed and agreed. - Learning plans (Written in July) are introduced and reviewed at the following key points throughout the year:
+We like to think of communication as been most effective when it is H.O.T. that's honest, open and two-way.
+Parent's consent must always be gained for the involvement of external professionals - All parents and /or carers are invited to meet with their child's class teachers at two formal parents evenings during the year as well as receiving an annual report. - Parents of children identified as having SEN are invited to a consultation at key points throughout the year, at which their child's progress, learning plans detailing the additional support, interventions and targets are discussed and agreed. - Support plans (Written in July) are introduced and reviewed at the following key points throughout the year:

-Overview of Learning Plans
+Overview of Support Plans